carolayuki/Bikeshare-EDA/Bikeshare_SQL.md

 ***Answer:*** The Baywheels growth rate has been predominantly positive compare to DivvyBikes.
 ***SQL Method:***
 1. The same dataset was pulled from Question 1 SQL Query.
 A growth rate calculation was created on excel to create a new ‘Growth rate’ column.

-- **Excel Growth Calculation*:***
+***Excel Growth Calculation:***

 ![Growth](https://i.imgur.com/qPvkK4u.png)
 ![Growth Table](https://i.imgur.com/tmxm4J1.png)

 ## Question 3: Is there a difference in growth between holiday and commuting activity?

-- ***Answer:*** Yes, there's negative growth between the Christmas holiday period (Oct, Nov, Dec) and is usually back to growth after January.
+***Answer:*** Yes, there's negative growth between the Christmas holiday period (Oct, Nov, Dec) and is usually back to growth after January.

-    **Comments:** Bay wheels had a very low start point on June 2017, which suggests that it launched around June 2017.
+***Comments:*** Bay wheels had a very low start point on June 2017, which suggests that it launched around June 2017.
 It seems to have a study growth over the years but during the December holiday period, there's always a sudden drop, then it picks up again after January or February.
 On the other hand, Divvy bikes shows consistency throughout the years with huge peaks around tax season (June - August) before dropping down for Christmas Holiday season.
 Divvy bikes seems to be around for longer due to its consistency of usage.

 - ***SQL Method:***
 1. Union all years for Baywheels (2017, 2018, 2019) as a CTE called **b_allyears**
 2. Union all years for Divvybikes (2017, 2018, 2019) as a CTE called **d_allyears**
 3. Union both CTE tables: b_allyears and d_allyears with the following columns:
 	- Select only the month and year of start_time using the Date Part function
 	- Count the bike_id to get the total number of trips
 4. Finally, Group the NEW table by year, month and company_name.

-- ***PostgreSQL Query:***
+***PostgreSQL Query:***

     ```sql
     WITH